 This guide is to supplement our other research guides.
 Be sure to check the main research guides, as resources listed there are often not repeated on CSL History Day research pages.
 And be sure to check your local, state, and national History Day web sites.

 This guide was originally created as a "scratch pad" for librarians, and not meant for public viewing.
 We are in the process of changing the focus.
 Please be patient.
 Jenny Groome will accept recommendations for the page, but the Connecticut State Library has final decision on how we present our research guides.

 Included here are selected resources that may help History Day students who visit the Connecticut State Library to conduct research.
 Often a box from a previous year might be included in a related topic.
-This guide is for the current year - and each year the previous guide should be added to the Previous Topics guide, and the new topics will be included here.
-The URL for current year will remain https://libguides.ctstatelibrary.org/historyday.
+This guide is for general information - and each year the previous guide information should be added to the Previous Topics guide, and the new topics will be included here.
+The URL for current information will remain https://libguides.ctstatelibrary.org/historyday.

 Items here are only suggestions to get them started - we do not know the details of the research.

 To students who might see this page: You are the researcher; you pick the focus.

 We are only listing a few of the possible resources at the Connecticut State Library, based on a broad subject.
 It may be of help, or not.
 Contact us and we'll figure that out together.
 We will not conduct research for you, but will assist you in your research.

 If you need help (especially with focusing): speak with your teacher; check with school librarian; consult judge's comments on how to improve your project; seek out official History Day websites; let us know your focus and areas requiring more research.

 The following links go to older guides for visits to the Connecticut State Library for History Day research.

 THEY ARE NOT MAINTAINED and presented only as an archive.
 Like other guides, not all topics had resources listed in the guide and not all resources suggested made it to the guide.